EricR/image_sorcery/readme.markdown

 Image Sorcery allows you to leverage all three of ImageMagick's command line tools, [mogrify](http://www.imagemagick.org/script/mogrify.php), [convert](http://www.imagemagick.org/script/convert.php), and [identify](http://www.imagemagick.org/script/identify.php), for maximum magickal power and minimum memory consumption!

+## Why?

+Several other ImageMagick libraries exist for Ruby, but most have at least one of two issues:

+* Large memory consumption/leaking
+* Doesn't expose the entire ImageMagick library

+Due to the way Image Sorcery was written, it manages to avoid both of these issues.

 ## Installation

     gem install image_sorcery